iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Organisation

-You can view all the attachments in the app and open the notebooks they are in.
-You can pin your notebooks to the top of your folders for easier access to the notebooks you’re working on.
+You can view all the attachments in the app, navigate through them quickly and open the notebooks they are in.
+For your notebooks, you can:

 Organisation | Notability | Apple Notes |